Stadt Rapperswil (ship, 1914): Incidents

 On 17 July 2015 the paddle steamer was on its way from the upper lake Zürich back to Bürkliplatz when, due to the very strong winds, it ran aground near Lützelau island.
 The grounding caused damage to the paddle wheel and the ship's hull plates buckled inwards along her larboard side, necessitating the evacuation of its 91 passengers onto the MS Limmat.
 Seven passengers wished to be transported to Pfäffikon.
 According to a press release, there was at no time any danger to the passengers.
 The paddle steamer was subsequently towed by the MS Panta Rhei back in the ZSG shipyard in Wollishofen.
-After the paddle steamer's holeout the ZSG announced that the ship was much more badly damaged than initially assumed, and so the repair took about four months; the costs amounted to approximately CHF 300000.
+After the paddle steamer's haulout the ZSG announced that the ship was much more badly damaged than initially assumed, and so the repair took about four months; the costs amounted to approximately CHF 300000.

 Cultural heritage of national importance

 Dampfschiff Stadt Rapperswil is listed in the Swiss inventory of cultural property of national and regional significance as a Class A object of national importance.